dmcomm/dmcomm.github.io/pages/pi-pico.md

 * [Example breadboard diagram](/images/pi_pico_breadboard.png)
 * [Example breadboard photo](/images/pi_pico_breadboard.jpg) - note the breadboard in the photo is a rare one with 6 rows on each side, but the same layout should fit on a normal 5-row breadboard.

 The schematic shows the different sections of the circuit for each type of device.
 You can leave out any sections you're not using.
+The IR LED circuit can be used by itself for D-Scanner barcodes, and in that case a red LED also works.
 The Xros Loader section is not entirely working, and may change to something completely different or be abandoned, so I'd only suggest building that if you're really keen to help!

 The new prong circuit is a 3-state level shifter like a D-Com, but with far fewer components.
 (It can't be used on 8-bit AVR because of a difference in how the pins are controlled.)